How To Calculate Safe Period To Avoid Pregnancy?

 You need to ask your doctor about the efficiency of natural family planning methods.
 The doctor will do a check-up and let you know if these would be effective for you.
 Use the safe period calculator as a natural birth control method only after your doctor gives the go-ahead.

-If your menstrual cycle is regular and falls in the average range of 26 to 32 days and if the variation between your longest cycle and your shortest cycle is about seven days, you should be reasonably safe using the safe period calculator method as birth control.
+Suppose your menstrual cycle is regular and falls in the average range of 26 to 32 days, and the variation between your longest and shortest cycles is about seven days.
+In that case, you should be safe using the safe period calculator method as birth control.

 4. Who Cannot Use the Safe Period Calculator?

 Applying the same rule as above–if you are in the regular 26-day to 32-day cycle and the variation between your longest and your shortest cycle is more than eight days, then it would be risky to use this method.